-It’s as true today as it was when your Mum first lectured you about it: when it comes to cycling, safety comes first.
-Donning your ultra-flattering high-vis and setting your lights to the least irritating setting before you head off is a given, but bike helmets are the real king of road safety, and whether you cycle to work or race on the weekends, having the right one could save your life.
+When it comes to cycling, having the best cycling helmet is a must.
+Safety comes first, whatever the season and regardless the amount of traffic on the roads.
+Donning your ultra-flattering high-viz and setting your lights to the least irritating setting before you head off is a given, but bike helmets are the real king of road safety, and whether you cycle to work or race on the weekends, having the right one could save your life.

 How to buy the best cycling helmet for you

 First, the basics: most road helmets are designed to be used once.
 By 'used' we mean, to be involved in one collision.
 You don't have to buy a new helmet every time you ride; that would be silly.
 But if it protects you from a crash, it has in effect given its life to save yours, and must be thrown away.

 More advanced/modern helmets use a multi-directional impact system (or MIPS).
 This offers even more protection than a standard helmet, by resisting the twisting effect of an impact from certain angles.
 These tend to be more expensive, but then, not as expensive as buying a new head.

 If you’re a frequent road cyclist, you’ll want a helmet that’s aerodynamic for reasons of both speed and ventilation.
 Most helmets aren't waterproof, but they do offer at least some protection from rain, cold and wind.